tzx/NNJR/README.md

 ### [Typst.app](https://typst.app)

-Upload `resume.typ` to your Typst project.
+Upload all `*.typ` files to your Typst project.
 Change what you want and voila!

 Shared project demo [here](https://typst.app/project/rdCXm00mYQiDPpLtSCK4xs)